liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 We've had to add some "fake" validations in our `create` method in order to make sure the `Issue` has a description and short description.
 This is only needed when creating a new `Issue` via the UI.
 We don't want to add model validations because maybe we don't care if all of our old issues have descriptions, or maybe this isn't needed when creating an issue via the Api.
 Controllers like this are annoying to test (especially as they grow) and are just begging to be turned into form objects, which are nice and compact and can be tested easily.

 Another reason we wanted to make the switch is because we don't like using [`accepts_nested_attributes_for`](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html#method-i-accepts_nested_attributes_for).
-In the words of one of our colleagues, `accepts_nested_attributes_for` isn't nice to use because
+In the words of one of our colleagues, `accepts_nested_attributes_for` isn't nice to use because:

-> it adds methods to the model, which only serve to help with the forms.
+> it adds methods to the model which only serve to help with the forms.
 But why should a model care about forms?

 If we switch to form objects, we can get rid of this and can still persist multiple records in one form.